Newsletter

 Sat 25 April – Anzac Day Weekend – Oaklands Estate Parkrun

-Sun 26 April – London Marathon (Go Johnny, Che and Danielle) and Ballarat Marathon (Go Cassie, Warren, David, Serin, Kirrily, Katherine, Sonia and Karen)
+Sun 26 April – London Marathon (Go Johnny, Che and Danielle) and Ballarat Marathon (Go Warren, David, Serin, Kirrily, Katherine, Sonia and Karen)

 MAY

-Sun 3 May – Adelaide Marathon festival
+Sun 3 May – Adelaide Marathon festival (official Achilles Adelaide event)

 Sun 31 May – McLaren Vale Marathon